jetstack/tally/README.md

 ### Cache

-To speed up subsequent runs, `tally` will cache scores to a local database.
+To speed up subsequent runs, `tally` will cache scorecard results to a local database.
 You can disable the cache with `--cache=false`.

+By default, `tally` will ignore results that were cached more than 7 days ago.
-By default, scores are cached for 7 days.
-This can be changed with the `--cache-duration` flag:
+This window can be changed with the `--cache-duration` flag:

 ```
 tally --cache-duration=20m bom.json